HenokTG/Hulugram-Fundrising-App/README.md

-## This App for Hulugram web Donation designed using ReactJS as supplement to Hulugaram Android Mobile App
+## This App for Hulugram web Donation designed using ReactJS as supplement to Hulugram Android Mobile App